-The Goodman Center currently also has 5 full-time clinic support staff who provide clerical support to the clinic, and to the internship program.
-There is one Clinic Coordinator, one Medical Records Clerk, one Front Desk Receptionist, one Administrative Assistant, and one part-time Intake Coordinator.
+The Goodman Center currently also has 3 full-time/1 part-time clinic support staff who provide clerical support to the clinic, and to the internship program.
+There is one Clinic Coordinator, one Front Desk Receptionist, one Administrative Assistant, and one part-time Clinic Assistant.
 The clerical support staff assists with client appointments, coordination of supervisors, record keeping, scheduling, telephone calls, etc. Additionally, the Goodman Center is also supported by Albizu University's Information Technology Department (IT) that offers assistance to the clinic and the internship program in technical areas such as internet & Wi-Fi service, telephone and extension lines, computers, software programs, printers and fax machines, photocopies, scanners, and computer repairs and maintenance.